-

 Are there any environmental taxes payable by businesses?

 A Green Tax is levied on tourists staying at tourist establishments in the Maldives.
 The funds collected from the Green Tax is lodged into a green fund which plays a pivotal role in the implementation of various environmental development projects across different islands of the Maldives.
-These initiatives encompass essential areas such as water and sewerage infrastructure, shoreline protection endeavors, and waste management projects
+These initiatives encompass essential areas such as water and sewerage infrastructure, shoreline protection endeavors, and waste management projects.

 Plastic Bag Fee is a fee collected under the Waste Management Act by businesses operated in the Maldives on plastic bags provided free of charge or sold at the point of sale effective from 18 April 2023 onwards.
+The rate of the Plastic Bag Fee is MVR 2 per plastic bag.

 -